elc1798/elderturtlems/README.txt

 The Elder Turtle Messaging Service - A tiny messaging service written in Python

+The Elder Turtle IP Checker depends on curl.
+Use apt-get install curl
+to install

 Use run.sh to run the normal messaging service.
 'cd' into the elderturtlems directory.
 To give run.sh executable permissions, type: